yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-05-web-development-essentials/css-best-practices/README.md

 ## Exercise #1 - Style Navbar

-In this Exercise you have to style the navbar of the page.
+In this Exercise, you have to style the navbar of the page.

 Your objectives are to:

 - Position it on the top of the page even when you are scrolling.
-- Set navbar should be with `width 100%`.
+- Set navbar's width to 100%.
 - Have background with color `#F5F5F5`.
 - Set all text on the page to be with font family of `Arial, Helvetica, sans-serif`.
 - Style navbar in this way that its content is pushed `24px` in horizontally and centered vertically.